Schongau, Bavaria: History

 Emperor Ludwig the Bavarian had given Schongau the right to mint in 1331.
 Duke Christoph der Starke liked to stay in the city.
-Christophstrasse is named after him in the historic centre of the town.
+Christophstrasse in the historic centre of the town is named after him.
 On 22 May 1493, a devastating fire destroyed large parts of the Oberstadt (upper town) and the ducal palace; it was not until 1514 that reconstruction was completed.
-Schongau was involved several times in martial conflicts and was often a transit camp of friendly and hostile troops.
+Schongau was involved several times in martial conflicts and was often a transit camp for friendly and hostile troops.

-Through trade and the diligence of its citizens, Schongau experienced a period of prosperity until the time of the discovery of America, which resulted in relocation of the great trade routes.
-As a result, the city became so poor that significant buildings such as the castle and the balehouse were partially decayed or demolished.
+Through trade and the diligence of its citizens, Schongau experienced a period of prosperity until the time of the European discovery of the Americas, which resulted in the relocation of the great trade routes.
+As a result, the city became so poor that significant buildings such as the castle and balehouse fell into partial decay or were demolished.
 After the Second World War, the city and the surrounding area gained a considerable number of residents due to refugees and developed into a district with relatively low unemployment due to the prosperous middle class.

-The city had the first railroad connection with the railway line Landsberg am Lech to Schongau on 16 November 1886.
-The railway connection in the direction of Weilheim was opened on January 12, 1917, by the section from Peissenberg to Schongau on the railway line Weilheim-Schongau.
-The railway line Kaufbeuren-Schongau existed from 1923 to 1977, it was built because of mining in Peiting.
+The city had the first railroad connection with the Landsberg am Lech railway line to Schongau on 16 November 1886.
+The railway connection in the direction of Weilheim was opened on January 12, 1917, with the section from Peissenberg to Schongau on the railway line Weilheim-Schongau.
+The Kaufbeuren-Schongau railway line existed from 1923 to 1977; it was built because of mining in Peiting.

 Schongau used to be a county of the same name.
 Due to the Bavarian district reform in 1972, it merged with the Weilheim district into today's Weilheim-Schongau county.
-In the town are still some institutions from the county authority, and the name Altlandkreis Schongau (lit.: old county Schongau) is still occasionally used.
+In the town there are still some institutions from the county authority, and the name Altlandkreis Schongau (lit.: old county of Schongau) is still occasionally used.